kubernetes/autoscaler/cluster-autoscaler/cloudprovider/clusterapi/README.md

 ## Configuring node group auto discovery

-If you do not configure node group auto discovery, cluster autoscaler will attempt to match nodes against any scalable resources found in any namespace and belonging to any Cluster.
+You must configure node group auto discovery to inform cluster autoscaler which cluster in which to find for scalable node groups.

 Limiting cluster autoscaler to only match against resources in the blue namespace